dtjv/dtjv.github.io/content/posts/excerpts-with-gatsby-and-mdx.md

 <!-- intro -->

-I built my website using [Gatsby]() and it uses the [`gatsby-transformer-remark`]() plugin to extract excerpts from [Markdown]() files.
-After migrating the website to use [MDX](), I lost this built-in excerpt functionality.
-This articles covers my workout.
+I built my website using [Gatsby]() and it used the [`gatsby-transformer-remark`]() plugin to extract excerpts from [Markdown]() files.
+After migrating the website to use [MDX](), I lost the built-in excerpt functionality.
+This articles covers my work-around.

 <!-- intro -->

-## Prior to MDX
+## Before MDX

-The basic Gatsby setup to process Markdown files begins by configuring `gatsby-transformer-remark` in `gatsby-config.js`.
+The basic Gatsby setup to process Markdown files begins by configuring `gatsby-transformer-remark` plugin in `gatsby-config.js`.

 ```javascript:title=gatsby-config.js
 module.exports = {